sandipchitale/ngprobe/README.md

 ## How it works

-The extension evaluates the following expression in the context of the page and dsiplays the results in ```ngprobe``` sidebar pane :
+The extension evaluates the following expression in the context of the page and dsiplays the results in ```ngprobe``` sidebar pane.

 If Angular (Ivy) is detecetd:

 ```
-    ng.getComponent($0)
+    ng.getOwningComponent($0)

     where: